 Several of the hormones of the endocrine system are involved in controlling the rate and direction of metabolism.
 Thyroxine, a hormone produced and released by the thyroid gland, plays a key role in determining how fast or slow the chemical reactions of metabolism proceed in a person's body.

 Another gland, the pancreas secretes hormones that help determine whether the body's main metabolic activity at a particular time will be anabolic or catabolic.
-For example, after eating a meal, usually more anabolic activity occurs because eating increases the level of glucose — the body's most important fuel — in the blood.
+For example, after eating a meal, usually more anabolic activity happens because eating increases the level of glucose — the body's most important fuel — in the blood.
 The pancreas senses this increased level of glucose and releases the hormone insulin, which signals cells to increase their anabolic activities.

 Metabolism is a complicated chemical process, so it's not surprising that many people think of it in its simplest sense: as something that influences how easily our bodies gain or lose weight.
 That's where calories come in.
 A calorie is a unit that measures how much energy a particular food provides to the body.
 A chocolate bar has more calories than an apple, so it provides the body with more energy — and sometimes that can be too much of a good thing.
 Just as a car stores gas in the gas tank until it is needed to fuel the engine, the body stores calories — primarily as fat.
 If you overfill a car's gas tank, it spills over onto the pavement.
 Likewise, if a person eats too many calories, they "spill over" in the form of excess body fat.

-The number of calories someone burns in a day is affected by how much that person exercises, the amount of fat and muscle in his or her body, and the person's basal metabolic rate (or BMR).
+The number of calories someone burns in a day is affected by how much that person exercises, the amount of fat and muscle in his or her body, and the person's basal metabolic rate (BMR).
 BMR is a measure of the rate at which a person's body "burns" energy, in the form of calories, while at rest.

 What Factors Influence BMR?